ozzie-lam/rebyte-docs/guide/teams/build-assistant.md

 - generate a report based on the sales data

 ### Agents available to the assistant
 This is the most important configuration for your assistant.
-You can select agents that you want to be available to the assistant.
-The assistant can use these agents to perform tasks for you.
-For example, if you want the assistant to help you with data analysis, you can select agents that can read data from your database, generate reports, and plot graphs.
+You can select tools that you want to be available to the assistant.
+The assistant can use these tools to perform tasks for you.
+For example, if you want the assistant to help you with data analysis, you can select tools that can read data from your database, generate reports, and plot graphs.
-There're two categories of agents:
+There're two categories of tools:
 ** Agents made by you or your team members
-- pros: you can customize the agents to fit your needs
+- pros: you can customize the tools to fit your needs
-- cons: you need to spend time building the agents
+- cons: you need to spend time building the tools

 ** Agents made by Rebyte System
-- pros: you can use the agents immediately without building them, we will keep updating the agents to make them more powerful
+- pros: you can use the tools immediately without building them, we will keep updating the tools to make them more powerful
-- cons: you may not modify the agents to fit your needs
+- cons: you may not modify the tools to fit your needs

-All system agents are open source, you clone the agent to your team and modify it to fit your needs.
+All system tools are open source, you clone the agent to your team and modify it to fit your needs.